kamranbekirovyz/versionarte/README.md

     - `VersionarteStatus.upToDate`: the app is active and the user is using the latest version.
     - `VersionarteStatus.unknown`: the app is active, but the versioning status is unknown.
 - `details`: The version details of the app for the current platform, including messages for when the app is inactive.
-- 'errorMessage`: The error message if any error occurred while fetching the versioning information.
+- `errorMessage`: The error message if any error occurred while fetching the versioning information.

 Then, based on the versioning state, you can decide what to do next.
 Here's an example of how to handle the different cases: